-In this section, we investigate experimentally different aspects of the breathing function and our method's parameters.
-We also describe the performance of our noncontact methodology against ground-truth measurements taken by the PowerLab/4SP ADI instrument.
+In this section we investigate experimentally different aspects of the breathing function and our method's parameters.
+We also describe the performance of our non-contact methodology against ground-truth measurements taken by the PowerLab/4SP ADI instrument.

 When air is breathed in, it gets warmed up during its passage into the respiratory system and during its brief stay in the lungs.
-Figure 12 shows the plot of mean ROI temperature along the timeline for one of the subjects in our dataset.
-From the plot, we observe that the ROI temperature increases by around 0.1 °C during expiration.
-Figure 13 shows the plot of ROI variance along the timeline for one of the subjects in our dataset.
-From the plot, we observe that the ROI variance during expiration is quadrupled.
-This is because within the ROI, there are clusters of hot air molecules interspersed with cold
+Figure 12 shows the plot of mean ROI temperature along the timeline for one of the subjects in our data set.
+From the plot, we observe that the ROI temperature increases by around 0.1°C during expiration.
+Figure 13 shows the plot of ROI variance along the timeline for one of the subjects in our data set.
+From the plot we observe that the ROI temperature for one of the subjects in our data set.
+From the plot we observe that the ROI variance during expiration is quadrupled.
+This is due to the fact that within ROI there are clusters of "hot" air molecules interspersed with "cold" air resident in the room.
+The "hot" air molecules are the ones recently expired through the nostrils.